foundersandcoders/coursebook/docs/intent.md

 One of Founders and Coders' founding principles is to improve access to the tech industry.
 Our curriculum is therefore designed to be as accessible as possible.
 All of the languages and technology we use and recommend are free and open source.
 All a learner should need to get started is access to a computer and an internet connection.
 Our resources are explicitly focused on people without an existing technical background, and should never require prior expertise or academic qualifications in computer science.

-## Meta learning outcomes
+## Broader learning outcomes

 Each topic in our curriculum has specific learning outcomes that directly relate to it.
-However the curriculum as a whole has some broader learning outcomes that are encouraged through its structure.
+Since it is unusual for even a full-stack software developer to be an expert in every area of their role we treat each curriculum topic as an introduction to the fundamentals that can give a learner insight into whether they would like to move deeper into that area.
+However the curriculum as a whole has some broader learning outcomes that are encouraged through its structure that are important and relevant no matter what a learner's eventual focus becomes.

 ### Self-sufficiency in learning